Jetpack 101

 Advantages for photographers

 Instagram’s visually-driven nature is ideal for photographers.
-It offers various features such as filters, stories, reels, and IGTV that are perfect for showcasing and experimenting with your work.
+It offers various features such as filters, stories, and reels that are perfect for showcasing and experimenting with your work.
 Its user-friendly interface and vast user base provide an opportunity to reach a global audience.

 Best practices and strategies

 Use hashtags intentionally to increase your content’s discoverability.
 Engage with your followers by responding to comments and messages.
-Make the most of Instagram’s multiple post formats — photos, carousels, stories, reels, and IGTV.
+Make the most of Instagram’s multiple post formats — photos, carousels, stories, and reels.

 Content ideas